attoassi/Dynamic-LAMP-Stack-App-Terraform-Modules/README.md

 # Dynamic-web-application-LAMPSTACK-terraform-module
-This is a repository to store terraform script to automate the deployment of dynamic web app (LAMP STACK) in AWS
+This is a repository to store terraform scripts to automate the deployment of dynamic web app (LAMP STACK) in AWS